A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations: Zero-inflated Tensor with Structured Representation

-where the step size $\nu$ is determined by line search.
-Detail derivations of the gradients are relegated to the appendices \ref{appendix: derivative_homogeneous} and \ref{appendix: heterogeneous}.
-When the iteration reaches the maximal number of iterations, or converges such that
+where the step size $\nu$ is selected by line search.
+Derivations of the gradients are provided in Supplementary~\ref{appendix: derivative_homogeneous}.
+The algorithm is terminated when either the maximum number of iterations is reached or

-is smaller than a pre-specified threshold, we terminate the iterations and turn to estimate the cluster structure.
-Denote $\widetilde{\bbeta}^{(grad)}$ and $\widetilde{\bxi}^{(grad)}$ be the output of the alternative gradient descent estimate, we then estimate the clusters of the cells via minimizing